FIG. 1

 disk are synchronized and made co-rotational, such a

-the earth's magnetic field itself.
-As the inventors explored
+like the earth's magnetic field itself.
+As the inventors

-this correspondence more closely, it was learned that the
+explored this correspondence more closely, it was learned

-includes not one but several vortices in a coaxial circular
+also includes not one but several vortices in a coaxial

-investigating the field rotation paradox and found that an
+concept while investigating the field rotation paradox and

 interception of a linear magnetic field vs. a rotating